sfarazhaider/Creating-a-dashboard-on-IBM-Cognos/README.md

 # Creating a dashboard on IBM Cognos

-This was a project in the IBM Data Analyst course series which utilizaes visualization skills to create an interacive dashboard
+This was a project in the IBM Data Analyst course series which utilizes visualization skills to create an interactive dashboard

 **Dataset Used in this Assignment**